Elections in Hong Kong

 Elections in Hong Kong take place when certain political offices in the government need to be filled.
 Hong Kong has a multi-party system, with numerous parties in the Legislative Council.
-The Chief Executive of Hong Kong is nonpartisan but can work with several parties to form a coalition government.
+The Chief Executive of Hong Kong is nonpartisan.

 Every four years, ninety representatives are chosen to sit on the unicameral Legislative Council of Hong Kong (LegCo).
 Twenty seats representing the geographical constituencies are returned by popular vote, thirty seats representing the functional constituencies are elected through smaller closed elections within business sectors, and the remaining forty seats representing the Election Committee constituency are chosen by members of the Election Committee.
 The Chief Executive of Hong Kong is returned by the 1,500-member Election Committee on five-year intervals.
 Local elections are held on four-year intervals to return members of District Councils.

-Following the 2019–2020 Hong Kong protests, and the landslide victory of Hong Kong's pro-democracy camp in the 2019 Hong Kong local elections, the Standing Committee of the National People's Congress of the People's Republic of China unilaterally passed the Hong Kong national security law and changes to Annex I and Annex II of the Hong Kong Basic Law.
-Candidates are subject to an official eligibility review mechanism, curtailing the influence of the public's vote on the outcome.
+Following the 2019–2020 Hong Kong protests, and the landslide victory of Hong Kong's pro-democracy camp in the 2019 Hong Kong local elections, the Standing Committee of the National People's Congress of the People's Republic of China passed the Hong Kong national security law and changes to Annex I and Annex II of the Hong Kong Basic Law.
+Candidates are subject to an official eligibility review mechanism, curtailing the influence of the public's vote on the outcome of elections.

 History

-Elections for unofficial members of the Urban Council were held since 1888.
+Elections for unofficial members of the Urban Council were held beginning 1888.
 Suffrage was restricted to residents on the special and common jury lists between 1888 and 1973.
 In 1973, the electoral franchise for the Urban Council was widened to residents above 21 years of age who have lived in Hong Kong for at least three years that qualified in at least one of 23 specified categories, which included educational qualifications (School Certificate Examination or equivalent), being a juror, salaried taxpayer, or a member of certain professional organisations as listed in Schedule 1 of the Urban Council Ordinance (Cap.
 101, Laws of Hong Kong).
 Half of the members of the Urban Council were elected, but by a minority of the population.
 It was estimated that in 1970 there were 250,000 eligible voters and in 1981 the number had increased to 400,000 – 500,000.
-Prominent elected Urban Councilors included Elsie Tu and Brook Bernacchi of the Reform Club.
+Prominent elected Urban Councillors included Elsie Tu and Brook Bernacchi of the Reform Club.